Non-Discrimination in Employment.

 Part-time Employee – an employee who is regularly scheduled to work between 1040 and 1559 hours per fiscal year.

 Temporary Employee – an employee that works less than 1000 hours per fiscal year and is not employed in a regular, continuing assignment.
-These employees have longer, limited-term assignments than occasional employees.
+The length of the work period may vary, but will generally involve a more limited schedule.

 |1.03.01||Teaching Faculty.
 Teaching faculty include those defined in the Community of Educators Handbook as Instructor, Assistant Professor, Associate Professor, and Professor.
 Also included among teaching faculty are those defined in the Community of Educators Handbook as Lecturer, Adjunct, Visiting Professor, and Scholar/Artist-in-Residence.
 All teaching faculty are salaried personnel who are employed on a contractual basis.|